How to register a domain name and get web hosting

 When you register a domain, you are choosing both the SLD and TLD.
 It’s not an easy process, so here are some handy tips for how to choose a website name:

-• to make sure the domain is truly memorable, keep its length within 14 characters and keep the numbers, dashes or hyphens to minimum.
+- To make sure the domain is truly memorable, keep its length within 14 characters and keep the numbers, dashes, or hyphens to a minimum.

-• This goes hand in hand with simplicity.
-Avoid confusing users or forcing them to remember whether to use any special characters or if it’s necessary to write the number in your domain as a numeral or to spell it out.
+- This goes hand in hand with simplicity.
+Avoid confusing users by forcing them to remember whether to use any special characters or if the number in your domain is written as a numeral or spelled out.

-• With over 360 million domain names registered all over the world, it’s understandably hard to find an original one.
-Short, catchy and meaningful domains that perfectly describe your business are hard to come by and most of the good ones are unfortunately already taken.
+- With over 360 million domain names registered all over the world, it’s understandably hard to find an original one.
+Short, catchy, and meaningful domains that perfectly describe your business can be hard to come by and many good ones are, unfortunately, already taken.
 Still, try to differentiate yourself from your competition.
-You might want to use your own name, brainstorm a completely original word, an acronym, a combination of words – the way the names Google and Bing were created.
-Or even use domain name generators.
+You might want to use your own name, brainstorm a completely original word, an acronym, or a combination of words (this is how the names Google and Bing were created).
+You can also use domain name generators for inspiration.

-• E.g. twitter.com, google.com, dribbble.com.
-If you already have an established business with a recognizable brand, it makes perfect sense to use the same name for your domain.
-Brand domains tend to rank better in search results but you’ll have to work on the promotion to make sure that people can easily associate the brand and your products or services together.
+- If you already have an established business with a recognizable brand, it makes perfect sense to use the same name for your domain name (e.g. twitter.com, google.com, dribbble.com).
+Brand domains tend to rank better in search results but you’ll have to work on the promotion to make sure that people easily associate the brand with your products or services.

-• If you decide to change your domain in the future, it will cost you money and SEO rankings.
-For example, if you sell pizza, it seems like a good idea to register a “toppizzaonly.com” domain.
+- If you decide to change your domain in the future, it will cost you money and SEO rankings.
+For example, if you sell pizza, it seems like a good idea to register the “toppizzaonly.com” domain.
 However, if you expand your menu in the future and want to offer Italian cuisine, the chosen domain name could limit you.
-Don’t let the domain name constrain you and don’t forget your long-term vision.
+Don’t let the domain name constrain your long-term vision.

-• The advantage of a keyword-based domain is that just a quick glance will let people and search engines know what exactly they’ll find on your website.
-However, keyword heavy domains are used by spammers; so if you decide to go with a keyword in the domain name, it’s best to use just one.
-Otherwise, you might get picked up by Google’s algorithm that fights keyword-dense domains.
+- The advantage of a keyword-based domain is that just a quick glance will let people and search engines know what exactly they’ll find on your website.
+However, keyword-heavy domains are often used by spammers.
+If you decide to go with a keyword in the domain name, it’s best to use just one.
+Otherwise, you risk getting picked up by Google’s algorithm that fights keyword-dense domains.

 How to register a domain